-By default, the name of the bot becomes the root node of the ontology and you can edit this.
-Create the rest of the nodes below the root node as follows:
+By default, the name of the bot becomes the root node of the hierarchy and you can edit this.
+Create the rest of the nodes below the root node.

-- On the top left side of your Bot Ontology window, hover the mouse over the root node.
+- On the top left side of your Knowledge Graph window, hover the mouse over the root node.

 - Click the plus icon.
-A box appears below to add a node.
+A box appears below to Add Node.

 - Type the name of the node in the box and press enter.

 Note: This node becomes a child for the root node and can be referred to as a First level node.